jbryer/DAV5300-2024-Spring/README.md

 **Final exam** (20%) - A multiple choice exam will be given on the last day of class.

+**All assignments are due on Sunday.** Assignments submitted late will be penalized.
+Assignments will not be accepted more than one week after their due date.

 The following grading scale will be used for this class.

 | Quality of Performance                     | Letter | Grade Range (%) | GPA/Quality Points |